Jeremiah Haralson: Personal life

 In 1870, Jeremiah Haralson married Ellen Norwood; they had a son, Henry, born in 1871.
 In 1885, Booker T. Washington proudly announced that Henry was a student at Tuskegee Institute, where Washington was president.

 Later life and death

-Anecdotal evidence compiled in the Biographical Directory of the United States Congress reported that he moved to Texas, then Oklahoma and Colorado, worked as a coal miner and was killed by wild animals while hunting near Denver c.
+Anecdotal evidence compiled in the Biographical Directory of the United States Congress reported that he moved to Texas, then Oklahoma and Colorado, worked as a coal miner and was killed by wild animals while hunting near Denver, Colorado c.
 1916.
 However, no corroborating evidence has been found for either his Western travels or his unusual death, leaving his fate an unsolved mystery.